SatyricAbyss/AnimatedWebIntro/README.md

 ```

 ### The loader
-The website contains a loader which can be changed with every version
+The website contains a loader which can be changed with every form
 of loader you prefer.
 You can simply copy-paste your custom loader in the
 `loaderSection` of the HTML and replace the code in `loader.css` to make
 sure your super awesome custom loader is implemented.